Abdou-Aleem/Sales-Performance-Revenue-Dashboards/README.md

 ### Setup
 - This project requires SQL Server (SQL Express), Power BI Desktop
 - We will work with backup Data Warehouse (DW) data and Lightweight (LT) data.
-Obtain data and restore following instructions from [here.](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms)
 - Compare DW and LT data to understand the difference between structured and unstructured data.
 We will primarily be working with Data Warehouse data.
-- Update Data Warehouse data using [sql script.](https://github.com/techtalkcorner/SampleDemoFiles/blob/master/Database/AdventureWorks/Update_AdventureWorksDW_Data.sql)
+- Update Data Warehouse data using sql script

 ### Business Request & User Stories
 - Read the sample business request, demand overview & filled-out user stories to understand the problem we are trying to solve with Data Analysis and what we consider as a solution.